Back to Insights

 2. Evaluate your needs –

 List what you’ll need at this step.
 If you are looking to move to Microsoft 365, you probably have a good idea of that already.
-Some keep asking oneself questions (and other key stakeholders in your organization) are:
+Some keep asking themselves questions (and other key stakeholders in your organization):

 3. What is critical of your enterprise?
 What would be nice to have?
 What does it mean?